netbox-community/netbox/docs/configuration/security.md

 Default: 0

-If set to a non-zero integer value, the SecurityMiddleware sets the HTTP Strict Transport Security header on all responses that do not already have it.
-If the website must be accessed via HTTPS, it is recommended to set SECURE_HSTS_SECONDS.
-It will make the browser remember that the website must be accessed via HTTPS, blocking any HTTP request.
+If set to a non-zero integer value, the SecurityMiddleware sets the HTTP Strict Transport Security (HSTS) header on all responses that do not already have it.
+This will instruct the browser that the website must be accessed via HTTPS, blocking any HTTP request.

 ---